imsamroy/quiz-application/README.md

 - Go to the releases page (https://github.com/imsamroy/quiz-application/releases)

-- Download the "Linux-Quiz-Application" and "qData.json" files.
-(Keep them in the same folder)

-- Then open a terminal in the directory you have kept it and run `./Linux-Quiz-Application`
+- Download the "Linux-Quiz-Application.zip" file and extract it as a folder.
+Inside the extracted folder open a terminal and run: `./Linux-Quiz-Application`

-**NOTE: Right click the file and go to properties then permissions and make sure it is allowed to run as program**
+**NOTE: Before running the executable, right click the file and go to properties then permissions and make sure it is allowed to run as program**

 # Running the game on Windows